eclipse-tractusx/ssi-docu/docs/architecture/cx-3-2/edc/policy.definitions.md

 #### 0.3.2.
 The Version Segment

 The version segment can optionally be used to specify a credential variant.
-For example, requiring a specific version of a use case agreement could be expressed as:
+For example, requiring a specific version of a framework agreement could be expressed as:

 `FrameworkAgreement.pcf-2.0.0`